sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

 ## Implementing some primitive array functions

 Let's implement some primitive functions for working with arrays.
-The problem with arrays is that we can't be sure whether the array is empty, contains at least a single item, or contains at least `n` items.
+The problem with arrays is that we can't be sure whether the array is empty, or contains at least a single item.
 Therefore, if we want to write a function returning the first element of an array, it is actually a computation that might return a missing value because the array might be empty.
-Let's start by implementing `constructors` for the `Option<A>` type.
+Let's start by implementing constructors for the `Option<A>` type.

 ```typescript
 export const some = <A>(value: A): Some<A> =>